This article is also available in: Italiano

 The Ottoman fall and the arrival of the French

 With the decline of the Ottoman Empire, Tyre and its surroundings were increasingly influenced by France, increasingly interested in Lebanon as “protector of Eastern Catholics“.
 This pushed the transalpines and entered the region with increasing vigor, which however saw strong internal unrest for the new Young Turks policy.
-The latter, having encouraged a revival of Turkish nationalism, pushed this area to become one of the centers of pan-Arabism, which will give rise to various rebellions that will contribute to the fall of the Sublime Door in the Near East.
+The latter, having encouraged a revival of Turkish nationalism, pushed this area to become one of the centers of pan-Arabism, which will give rise to various rebellions that will contribute to the fall of the Sublime Porte in the Near East.

 Independence and first tensions